ctcchan/ctc-C.tools/README.md

     make

-Next, put the binary file "ctools" in your bash path
+Next, copy the binary file "ctools" in your bash path.

-    mv ctools /usr/local/bin
+    cp ctools /usr/local/bin
     export PATH=$PATH:/usr/local/bin

-...or simply run it with the executable file "ctools"
+...or simply run it with the executable file "ctools" while you are in the ctc-C.tools directory

     ./ctools